 The results are presented by decade.
 The estimates of investment in the current decade take account of projects that have already been decided and expenditures are already ongoing.
-The definition of investment changed from the previous editions of WEO where investment was defined as overnight capital expenditure.
-This new approach based on capital spending can differ across supply areas.
+The definition of investment changed in WEO-2019 from previous editions where investment was defined as overnight capital expenditure.
+This approach based on capital spending can differ across supply areas.
 For some sectors, such as power generation, the investment is spread out evenly from the year in which a new plant or upgrade of an existing one begins its construction to the year in which it becomes operational.
 For other sources, such as upstream oil and gas and liquefied natural gas (LNG) projects, investment reflects the capital spending incurred over time as production from a new source ramps up or to maintain output from an existing asset.